 She had a party, so to speak, for her seventeenth birthday, on Saturday.
 Movies, a pasta dinner just for her, cake, ice cream and a sleepover.
 It was fun, and I was involved it the whole thing.
+Being involved is important to me.
 Never was I asked, "God mom!
 Can you leave us alone!?"
 Never did they even lock themselves away in her room.

 So for my seventeen year old daughter to realize how much her friends complain about their parents to see that she has none really...then take it upon herself to tell me so...well that's just awesome.

 There isn't a day that goes by that I don't get sad because of the way their lives have gone.
 It could have been SO different had their father and I not divorced.
-So many opportunities were taken from them.
-I feel all I've ever been able to offer them were hard times, tight budgets and my stress radiating off me like a nuclear plant on the verge of implosion.
+It's that I see that so many opportunities were taken from them.
+I feel all I've ever been able to offer them were hard times, tight budgets and my stress radiating off me like a nuclear power plant on the verge of implosion.
 Then comes the guilt.
 And then the tears.
-It weighs on my heart very heavy.
+It weighs on my heart very heavily.

 *I feel I must include this - because far too often people think that when the above is said, surely I must want my ex-husband back.
 No...no I don't.
 But you know what?
 For the happiness of my children - I would have made that loser stay in a marriage whether he was happy or not.
 I would bear the brunt of his infidelities and lack of respect in order for my kids to have the opportunities that is allowed to his son now.